MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions-policies.md

 # Use group policies to manage Microsoft Edge extensions

 This article describes the options and steps for managing extensions by using group policies.
 These options assume that you already have Microsoft Edge managed for your users.
-If you haven't already set up Microsoft Edge to be managed for your users please follow the below link to do so now.
+If you haven't already set up Microsoft Edge to be managed for your users follow the link below to do so now.

 - [Manage Microsoft Edge extensions in the enterprise](/deployedge/microsoft-edge-manage-extensions)